27 September 2017 – 21 January 2018

 The exhibition will be accompanied by a fully-illustrated publication including essays by David Campany and Sarah Jones.

-You Are Looking at Something That Never Occurred is accompanied by a fully illustrated publication with texts by Paul Luckraft and David Campany and a round-table discussion moderated by Chris Wiley featuring Lucas Blalock, Sara Cwynar, and Erin Shirreff.
+You Are Looking at Something That Never Occurred was accompanied by a fully illustrated publication with texts by Paul Luckraft and David Campany and a round-table discussion moderated by Chris Wiley featuring Lucas Blalock, Sara Cwynar, and Erin Shirreff.
 Published by the Zabludowicz Collection

 May 6 – May 28